 It’s important for you to know that the initial purchase of your coating might not be your only expense.
 If you don’t follow the recommended maintenance, there’s no guarantee how long your coating will last or how well it will perform.
 It costs money to look after your coating properly.
 And the coating companies are making millions from it.

-How do paint sealants compare to ceramic coatings?
+How paint sealants compare to ceramic coatings

 Now that we know what it takes to care for a ceramic coating, let’s talk about how waxes and paint sealants compare.
 There’s something to be said about the simplicity of a wax or sealant.

 First, the cost of having them applied is at least 10 times less than a ceramic coating.
 Is the protection you get from a coating 10 times better than a sealant?
 That’s a tough call.
 The beauty of a paint sealant is that it offers some protection while being easy to remove, and cheap to replace.
-For example:

 You notice a few light scratches on your driver’s door.
 A mobile detailer can come and buff these out, then re-seal the area in a matter of minutes.
 He can even do it outside in your driveway.
 Good luck doing that with a ceramic coated vehicle.